buddemat/ds-object-detection-urban-environment/README.md

 ![png](visualizations/tensorboard_reference_training_ignore_outliers.png)

+The classification loss fluctuates strongly and goes up and down.
+The total loss does not drop below ~20.
 The reference model does not seem to have converged with the number of epochs.
-The classification loss fluctuates strongly and goes up and down.
 An increase of the number of steps seems to be a first sensible direction to explore.

 ### Improve on the reference
 This section details the different attempts made to improve the model.